raghvendrashrinet/Observabilty/README.md

 ---
 **Grafana Alloy** :combines the capabilities of metrics scraping, log forwarding, and distributed trace collection into a single binary,modern replacement for older collection agents like Promtail (for logs) and the Grafana Agent.
   1. Gathers Metrics: Scrapes endpoints in Prometheus format, acts as an OpenTelemetry (OTLP) metrics receiver, and collects node stats.
-  2. ollects Logs: Tails log files directly from host paths (such as /var/log/pods), attaches Kubernetes metadata labels (e.g., namespace="default", pod="auth-service"), and streams them directly into Grafana Loki.
+  2. Collects Logs: Tails log files directly from host paths (such as /var/log/pods), attaches Kubernetes metadata labels (e.g., namespace="default", pod="auth-service"), and streams them directly into Grafana Loki.
   3. Receives Traces: Captures distributed trace spans from OpenTelemetry SDKs or Jaeger agents and forwards them to trace backends like Grafana Tempo.
 ---
 #####  Unification Layer: Grafana (In the above stack)